-Live Area Band – After School on Thursdays
+Live Area Band – After School – Spring Term 2021

-Area Band, for Haydn children, is restarting rehearsals every Thursday after school from 3.30.pm – 5.00pm, starting Thursday 5th November.
+Fingers crossed, Area Band for Haydn children, is restarting rehearsals every Thursday after school from 3.30pm – 5.00pm, starting Thursday 14th January.
 There is no charge for Area Band this academic year!
 If your child has already signed up for Online Area Band, they will still need to complete an enrolment form for Live Area Band.
 (If your child has already signed up for Online Area Band, they may attend both Live and Online Area Bands.)

-To keep everybody safe, there will be 2 metre distancing in place between pupils and staff so this means there is a limit of 20 places.
+To keep everybody safe, there will be two metre distancing in place between pupils and staff so this means there is a limit of seventeen places.
+For those children who enrolled for Live Area Band back in October do not need to enrol again.
 Places will be allocated on a first come, first served basis.
-The Live Area Band enrolment form will need to be completed online by the parents and carers of pupils who wish to attend – the link to the form is here
+The Live Area Band enrolment form will need to be completed online by the parents and carers of pupils who wish to attend – the link to the form is here.

 Alternatively, your child is welcome to join Online Area Band which take place on Tuesdays 4.15pm-5.15pm and Wednesdays 4.15pm-5.15pm.
 To book your child’s online place please click the following link: http://www.nottinghammusichub.org.uk/make-music/area-bands